mntg4u/TgBasicBot/README.md

 ## Are You a Beginner?

-If you're new to Telegram bot development, follow these steps after forking the repository and editing `config.py`:
+If you're new to Telegram bot development, follow these steps after the successful deployment:

-1. **Check Your Bot**: Verify the bot you created using @BotFather.
+1. **Check Your Bot**: Test the bot you created using @BotFather.
 2. **Test the `/start` Command**: If you receive a reply, your deployment was successful.
 If not, check the application log for errors and feel free to ask for help in our support group.
 3. **Request Verification**: If your deployment is successful, you can request verification for your bot.
 4. **Verify Your Bot**: Use [@tgBaSiCBot](https://t.me/tgBaSiCBot) to verify your bot once deployment is confirmed.